What insects start with O? Insects are complex organisms with their biology and behavior.

 28. Onion Beetle

-The Onion Aphid is a small sap-sucking insect that can cause severe injury to onion crops.
-Unchecked, they can rapidly infest entire fields if allowed to proliferate.
+The Onion Aphid is a small sap-sucking insect that can severely damage onion crops.
+If allowed to increase, it can rapidly infest entire fields if left unchecked.

 29. Onion Bulb Fly

 Onion crops are plagued by the Onion Bulb Fly, which causes injury to the bulbs and reduces crop yields.
-They are a significant issue in many onion-growing regions.
+The fly is a significant issue in many onion-growing regions.

 31. Onion Plant Bug

-The Onion Plant Bug is a pest of onion crops that feed on the plant’s sap and causes harm to the foliage.
+The Onion Plant Bug is a pest of onion crops that feeds on the plant’s sap and causes harm to the foliage.
 Unchecked, they can rapidly infest entire fields.

 30. Onion Aphid

 The Onion Thrips is a small sap-sucking insect that can cause severe injury to onion crops.
-Unchecked, they can rapidly infest entire fields if allowed to proliferate.
+Unchecked, they can rapidly infest entire fields if allowed to increase.

 31. Orange Mint Moth

-The Orange Mint Moth is a small, colorful insect that inhabits gardens and meadows across a large portion of the United States.
+The Orange Mint Moth is a small, colorful insect inhabiting gardens and meadows across many of the United States.

 They are drawn to the blossoms of mint and other Lamiaceae family plants.